 Try it yourself by alternating swimming at your normal pace with bouts of all-out effort where you go as fast as you possibly can.
 Another variation on pool HIIT is to perform water aerobics moves at your maximum effort for short bursts, taking an active rest in between each set.

 Wild swimming, sometimes called natural swimming, involves swimming in bodies of water that are not specially designed pools.
 This might include lakes, rivers, oceans, and so on.
 Wild swimming is a wonderful way to enjoy nature and the great outdoors, swimming in beautiful surroundings while getting your workout in.

-Wild swimming does carry some risks and we recommend only attempting it if you’re already a strong swimmer.
+Wild swimming does carry some risks, and we recommend only attempting it if you’re already a strong swimmer.
 Being in very cold water for long periods of time can be risky, so listen to your body.
 Rocks, waterfalls, and dirty water also present potential hazards.
 We recommend joining a wild swimming club or doing your research online to find safe places to swim outdoors in your area.
 For your safety, try to bring a buddy along or swim in an area with others around.